Storage Integration for AI Agent Builder Platforms

 n8n: Drag-and-drop workflow builder with 400+ integrations including Google Drive, Dropbox, S3, and SFTP.
 Stores agent state in PostgreSQL or SQLite.
 No built-in RAG, but you can chain LLM nodes with vector database nodes manually.

 LangChain: Python/JS framework requiring code.
 Supports 100+ document loaders and vector stores.
-No opinions about where you store data - bring your own S3 bucket or database.
+No opinions about where you store data, so bring your own S3 bucket or database.

 Vertex AI Agent Builder: Google's managed platform.
 Includes Cloud Storage for files, Vector Search for embeddings, and Firestore for structured data.
 All managed and auto-scaling.